| Web

 method standardised by ISO in 1990.
 JPEG images are widely used

-can adjust the graphic compression in order to achieve the desired
+can adjust graphic compression in order to achieve the desired

 trade-off between file size and visual quality.
 For